 Newham and Tower Hamlets Long COVID Service

-The number of people with COVID-19 symptoms that are lasting more than 12 weeks is increasing, so we are making sure we provide the information that patients, their family and their friends need.
-Patients living in Newham and Tower Hamlets who are experiencing symptoms associated with Long COVID (outlined below), will benefit from a range of support services which are now available
+The number of people with COVID-19 symptoms that are lasting more than 12 weeks is increasing, so we are making sure we provide the information that patients, their families, and their friends need.
+Patients living in Newham and Tower Hamlets who are experiencing symptoms associated with Long COVID (outlined below), will benefit from a range of support services that are now available

 What is Long COVID?

 It is estimated that one in 10 people who contract COVID-19 have ongoing symptoms for 12 weeks or longer.
 Long COVID is diagnosed when these lasting symptoms cannot be explained by an alternative diagnosis and the necessary tests have been completed to rule these out.

 Being diagnosed with Long COVID does not seem to be linked to how ill you were when you first got the virus.
 As this is a new condition, lots of research is being done to better understand what causes it and how to help people living with it.

 Symptoms can vary a lot, fluctuate over time, and may have an impact on your ability to do day-to-day activities.
 There are many symptoms of Long COVID, the most common are: